Square Maze: rules, strategy, and free play

 THE RULES

-- Start at the marked start cell; end at the marked end cell.
-Both endpoints are pre-marked.
-Your path must begin at the start and finish at the end.
+- Start at the top-left; finish at the bottom-right.
+Both endpoints are marked.
+Your route must begin at the start cell and end at the end cell.

 BEGINNER STRATEGY